Prag8855/aab/content/guides/housing-scams.md

 ### When you look for apartments

+Signs of a scam:

+- The price is too good to be true[^9]
+- The rent and *[[Nebenkosten]]* round numbers like 800€[^13]

-If you can't visit the apartment, it's probably a scam.
-Use [reverse image search](https://support.google.com/websearch/answer/1325808?hl=en&co=GENIE.Platform%3DDesktop&oco=0) to see if the photos come from another website.
-Check if the text was copied from another listing.
-Check if the apartment has the same windows in the listing and on Google Street View.
+Check if the apartment really exists.
+Use [reverse image search](https://support.google.com/websearch/answer/1325808?hl=en&co=GENIE.Platform%3DDesktop&oco=0) to see if the photos are used on other websites.

-Round numbers are suspicious.
-If the rent is exactly 800€ and the *[[Nebenkosten]]* are exactly 75€, it might be a scam.[^43] *Nebenkosten* are based on usage, so they are rarely a round number.

-If the price is too good to be true, it's probably a scam.[^9]
+Use Google search to check if the listing text is used on other websites.

 ### When you contact the landlord